 He will crawl across the yard and go explore the sprinkler (turned off) and then crawl across the yard to see what our dog is sniffing.

 That was pretty much day to day life with our 7 month old.
-Often I went on walks once a day and would point things out, or we would walk over to his Nan’s house 2 streets over.
-You can always sprinkle a bit of different adventures throughout, but don’t feel you need to do any excessive prep for baby to learn.
+Often I went on walks once a day and would point things out along the way.

 I hope sharing our experience has helped you get any inspiration you need, I know it helped me heaps when I was first grasping how to incorporate it into our small little home.

 Let me know if you have any questions about what we used or have experiences you’d like to share in the comments below!

 – Planned for Christmas yet?
 Here is a Montessori Baby Christmas Gift Guide for you are to show family for ideas!